nathanialf/playdatebobble/README.md

 Fun fact: Running the pdx file in the simulator from a network share does NOT work.
 The errors don't make sense.

 ### TODO
-- Build
-  - Change build script to take flags for build directory and pdx file name
 - Art
   - Sprite Updates
     - Barrier sprites update but its pretty boring still